 - You want users to be able to modify the shape of a feature in a map or scene from the Map widget.

 This widget requires adding editable data.
 When you add an Edit widget, you must add at least one other widget, such as Table, List, Feature Info, or Map, that uses the same data source.
-Edit only supports selected features view, so a feature must be selected in the other widget for its data to appear in the Edit widget.
+The Edit widget only supports selected features view, so a feature must be selected in the other widget for its data to appear in the Edit widget.
 To edit geometry, the widget must be connected to a Map widget.

 The Edit widget includes the following settings: